zhengyunhan/EVCS_economic_vitality/README.md

 # README
-This is the code for the paper "Effects of Electric Vehicle Charging Stations on Economic Vitality of Local Businesses"
+This is the code for the paper "Effects of Electric Vehicle Charging Stations on the Economic Vitality of Local Businesses"